 Re-engagement Unit (REU)

-The REU is made up of a team of multi-skilled education professionals who work with the child, families and other involved education professionals including:
+The REU is made up of a team of multi-skilled education professionals who work to create positive change for the child.
+They do this work with:

 - learning mentors

 - youth workers

 The REU is also supported by a clinician from Child and Adolescent Mental Health Service" data-title="CAMHS" class="glossary-term">CAMHS (the Child and Adolescent Mental Health Service).
 Find out more about the work of the Re-engagement Unit including who to contact about referrals.

 A restorative approach is a way of working with conflict that puts the focus on repairing the harm that has been done.
 A restorative approach can be used where there is conflict.
 Evidence shows it is very helpful in resolving issues in schools.
 It includes all the people who have been involved and asks:

 - what their involvement was

 - how the incident of conflict has affected them

 - agrees what needs to be done for things to be put right